 The answers are much simpler than you might imagine.

-Two years ago the British Medical Journal (BMJ) published the results of a hard-hitting investigation of the claims made for sports drinks.
+The British Medical Journal (BMJ) once published the results of a hard-hitting investigation of the claims made for sports drinks.
 Researchers examined advertising for sports drinks and found a whopping 431 performance enhancing claims for 104 products.
 When they looked into the references for those claims, they found no evidence to show that sports drinks benefit the average person, although the researchers conceded that these commercial concoctions might be worthwhile for elite athletes.
 However, there is plenty of evidence to suggest that sports drink makers have been trying to convince the exercising public that we should “stay ahead of thirst” or that you may not drink enough to restore your body’s fluid balance after a workout.

 Not to worry.
 Here’s the investigation’s bottom line on those issues: thirst is a reliable trigger of the need to drink during exercise (as long as you don’t ignore it).
-In other words, when you’ve been sweating through your exercise routine outdoors or in the gym, you are not going to keel over from dehydration.
+In other words, when you’ve been sweating through your exercise routine outdoors or in the gym, you’re not going to keel over from dehydration.

 The trouble is, many people are not attuned to paying attention to thirst signals.
 This can be especially problematic when exercising in the sun.
 But this doesn’t mean you need sugar filled drinks to rehydrate!
 Water is enough to do the trick for most people.
 The general rule is to drink half of your weight in ounces.
 For example: If you weigh 140 pounds, drink 70 ounces of water.
 But if you suffer from insulin resistance, a heart condition, or you are an extreme athlete, pay attention!